 What's My Approach to Therapy?

-Pain isn't a failure - it's an essential part of being human.
-Clients find that by choosing to meet their pain in therapy, experiences and emotions which previously felt unbearable can become the bedrock of their most vital resources and the foundation on which they build more meaningful, truer lives.
+My approach is warm, direct, playful, and trauma-informed.
+As a student of Zen Buddhism for almost a decade, I’ll often bring in mindfulness-based, somatic interventions into our session.
+Clients find that, through this work, experiences and emotions which previously felt unbearable can become the bedrock of their most vital inner resources and the foundation on which they build more meaningful, truer lives.

 Please reach out to get started.